-- 5.6.
+5.6.
 In delivering assessment services, ALLIED INSTITUTE applies the principles of assessment.
+Assessment strategies have been designed to ensure:

+5.6.1.
+Validity

-Assessment strategies have been designed to ensure: - 5.6.1.
-Validity identified within each unit of competency, which are integrated with the performance of assessment tasks.
+ALLIED INSTITUTE conducts assessments against the broad range of skills and knowledge identified within each unit of competency, which are integrated with the performance of assessment tasks.
 ALLIED INSTITUTE ensures that the assessment is transferable to different contexts and situations and that all components of the unit of competency are being assessed.